JetBlue: 2020s

 On February 1, 2021, JetBlue introduced its new Mint product called Mint Suite, which was to be configured on its entire Airbus A321LR fleet for its future transatlantic flights to London, and on some of its A321neo aircraft for select flights initially to Los Angeles.
 On April 21, 2021, JetBlue announced that the airline would be expanding into Canada, announcing new routes between Vancouver and both New York City and Boston.
 On April 26, 2021, JetBlue held its inaugural Airbus A220-300 flight which flew from Boston Logan International Airport to Tampa International Airport.
 On May 19, 2021, JetBlue confirmed the start dates and destination airports for its planned flights to London, and by extension its first flights to Europe.
-The airline announced that it would operate services from New York JFK to both London Heathrow and Gatwick airports, and that the services would launch on August 11, 2021, and September 29, 2021, respectively.
+The airline announced that it would operate services from New York (JFK) to both London Heathrow and Gatwick airports, and that the services would launch on August 11 and September 29, 2021, respectively.
 In turn, the airline's planned flights between London and Boston were postponed to 2022.

-In May 2022, JetBlue's offer for Spirit Airlines, made in response to an offer from Frontier, was rejected, citing an "‘an unacceptable level of closing risk’ even with an enhanced offer.
+In May 2022, JetBlue's offer for Spirit Airlines, made in response to an offer from Frontier Airlines, was rejected, citing "an unacceptable level of closing risk" even with an enhanced offer.
 Later that month, JetBlue announced its intentions to execute a hostile takeover of Spirit.
 On July 28, JetBlue announced it had reached an agreement to purchase Spirit Airlines for $3.8 billion.
-The United States Justice Department has sought to block the deal, taking JetBlue to court over the sale.
-In the filing, the Justice Department claims that the merger will result in "higher fares, fewer seats, and harm millions of consumers".
+The U.S. Department of Justice's Antitrust Division has sought to block the deal, taking JetBlue to court over the sale.
+In legal filings, the Justice Department claims that the merger will result in "higher fares, fewer seats, and harm millions of consumers".

 In September 2022, JetBlue's venture subsidiary relaunched with a new name: JetBlue Ventures.

-In November 2022, JetBlue confirmed plans to fly from New York JFK to Paris Charles de Gaulle starting in summer 2023.
-It said it then plans to add service from Boston Logan International after.
+In November 2022, JetBlue confirmed plans to fly from New York (JFK) to Paris (CDG) starting in summer 2023.
+It said it then plans to add service from Boston Logan after.